RROxford/new-theme/_events/OnlineStudyGroupsHT2021.md

 -	**Statistical Rethinking book club**

-Statistics book club is an enthusiastic discussion group focused on working through a book or course collaboratively to improve all participants' statistical knowledge and understanding.
+This book club is an enthusiastic discussion group focused on working through a book or course collaboratively to improve all participants' statistical knowledge and understanding.
 This term they will together The Model Thinker by Scott E. Page. and follow the associated [Coursera MOOC](https://www.coursera.org/learn/model-thinking)

 To participate in this group and get all the necessary information, join the dedicated RROx Slack channel.